Skip to content

 There are three steps.
 You do not need to have Python installed.

 1. Install uv if you haven't already.
-It is an awesome Python package and library manager with pip comptability.
+It is an awesome Python package and library manager with pip compatibility.

 # Linux / MacOS